Taraf de Haïdouks: Film

 Two performances by the group featured in the 1993 French film Latcho Drom by Tony Gatlif.

 In 2001 the Taraf appeared in Sally Potter's film The Man Who Cried alongside friend and fan Johnny Depp, Christina Ricci, Cate Blanchett and John Turturro.
-They were one of the five Romani bands to feature in the movie Gypsy Caravan (2007).
+They were one of the five Romani bands to feature in the movie When the Road Bends… Tales of a Gypsy Caravan (2006).